30 May Preventing Business Identity Theft in Your Small Business

 • Haven’t received your credit card statement yet.
 It may have been sent elsewhere.

 • Get rejected for a credit card, loan, or mortgage as a result of debts you don’t recall

-You can use working capital to support development of security measures against identity theft.
-Here are steps that will help at preventing business identity theft:
+You can use working capital to support the development of security measures against identity theft.
+Here are steps that will help prevent business identity theft:

 • Purchase software.
 Cyber security isn’t cheap, but it’s worth the investment to keep your business and customers safe.

 • Secure your website.
 Protect your website domain with valid security measures.
 Otherwise, an identity thief could access confidential company information, including compromising consumer data.

 • Make security updates.
 This low-cost or no-cost task is a fraction of the time and money you might lose after a cyber attack.

 • Hire an IT professional.
 A technical employee can help ensure your business stays ahead of security breaches.
 Payroll loans can provide funding to help pay this new employee.